donecollectively/stellar-contracts/temp/stellar-contracts.api.md

 // @public (undocumented)
 export type valuesEntry = [number[], bigint];

+// @public
+export type VariantStrategy<DT extends StellarContract<capoDelegateConfig & any>> = {
+    delegateClass: stellarSubclass<DT>;
+    partialConfig?: PartialParamConfig<ConfigFor<DT>>;
+    validateConfig?: (p: ConfigFor<DT>) => strategyValidation;
+};

 // Warnings were encountered during analysis:
 //
+// src/DefaultCapo.ts:262:17 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
 // src/DefaultCapo.ts:266:3 - (ae-forgotten-export) The symbol "MultisigAuthorityPolicy" needs to be exported by the entry point index.d.ts
+// src/DefaultCapo.ts:267:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/DefaultCapo.ts:283:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/delegation/RolesAndDelegates.ts:294:5 - (ae-forgotten-export) The symbol "PartialParamConfig" needs to be exported by the entry point index.d.ts
+// src/delegation/RolesAndDelegates.ts:296:5 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
-// src/delegation/RolesAndDelegates.ts:248:5 - (ae-forgotten-export) The symbol "ConfigFor" needs to be exported by the entry point index.d.ts
+// src/delegation/RolesAndDelegates.ts:339:5 - (ae-forgotten-export) The symbol "ConfigFor" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)